-Lukashenko, who has ruled the former Soviet nation for 14 years, has voiced hopes that the European Union and the US will recognise the results of the election.
+Lukashenko, who has ruled the former Soviet nation for 14 years, has voiced hopes that the European Union and US will recognise the result of the election

 “We want you to accept us, to endorse and recognise our election,” he said last week.

 “We do not want to talk to you across the Iron Curtain which you have erected on the borders of Belarus.”

 He promised that the vote will be “democratic without precedent” and threatened to cut ties with the West if its observers say it was rigged, as they did with previous Belarussian polls.

 The EU has promised to lift travel restrictions on Belarussian leaders and offered economic aid to the ex-Soviet republic of 10 million people, if the vote shows progress towards “democratic values”.

 In August, Belarus released three people viewed by the West as political prisoners, including former presidential candidate Alexander Kozulin.
 The opposition has also been given more access to television.

 But dissidents have dismissed the moves as cosmetic in a country where the opposition is subject to arbitrary arrests and other forms of intimidation.

 Belarus has been a traditional ally of Russia, which heavily subsidises Belarus’ Soviet-style economy, but has been seeking a higher price for its support.

 Following Russia’s conflict with Georgia last month, which led to a deep chill in Moscow’s relations with the West, the Russian ambassador to Minsk criticised Belarus for maintaining a “modest silence” on the conflict.